/

 Engaged Leaders Equals Engaged Employees

-While aimed at addressing day-to-day operational job engagement, their presentation is highly applicable to the role management can play in increasing user adoption of a new CRM system.
+While aimed at addressing day-to-day operational job engagement, their presentation is highly applicable to management’s role in increasing user adoption of a new CRM system.

-If we borrow the example from slides two and three and then suppose that two companies separately implement the exact same enterprise CRM solution, we can illustrate how good leadership can affect user adoption.
+We can illustrate how good leadership can affect user adoption if we borrow the example from slides two and three and then suppose that two companies implement the same enterprise CRM solution separately.

 Committed Leadership